-John MacArthur says, “Unrighteousness in a nation produces political instability with many vying for power …,” on the other hand, “Wisdom promotes social order and long rule.”
+John MacArthur says, “Unrighteousness in a nation produces political instability with many vying for power …,” however, “Wisdom promotes social order and long rule.”

-We see that truth in operation here in Jeremiah 41 and 42, and in the following chapter.
+We see that truth in operation here in Jeremiah 41-43.
 Ishmael sees an opportunity to seize control and is shortly overturned himself by Johanan.
 But, because he lacked righteousness and trust in God, Johanan soon leads the people to ruin.

 The place of protection was where God had placed them and commanded them to stay.
 But since it didn’t make sense to them, they left and went their own way, only to be destroyed as we’ll see in the next chapter.

 Remember 9-11?
-After that horrible tragedy people flocked to churches, but few actually made the life changes they needed so they could truly live under God’s protective authority.
+After that horrible tragedy people flocked to churches seeking God’s comfort and understanding.
+But few actually made the life changes required so they could truly live under God’s protective authority.
 And as a nation, we have totally rejected the spiritual lessons we should have learned.

-But what about on a personal level, how do we either stay under God’s protective authority or leave and go to Egypt?
+But what about on a personal level, how do we either stay under God’s protective authority and how do we leave and go to Egypt?

 Within the Family